 Sections 3-7 of the bill relate to county supplements to state judges and justices and would have no fiscal impact to the State.

-Sections 8, 9, and 21 of the bill consist of reporting requirements for the Office of Court Administration and the State Bar Association, neither of which have fiscal impact.
+Section 8 of the bill consists of reporting requirements for the Office of Court Administration, which does not have a fiscal impact.